title: Strawberry docs

 Extending the view

-, by overriding the following methods:
+class can be extended by overriding any of the following

-get_context(self, request: Request, response: TemporalResponse) -> Any
+def get_context(self, request: Request, response: TemporalResponse) -> Context

-get_root_value(self, request: Request) -> Any
+def get_root_value(self, request: Request) -> Optional[RootValue]

-process_result(self, request: Request, result: ExecutionResult) -> GraphQLHTTPResponse
+def process_result(self, request: Request, result: ExecutionResult) -> GraphQLHTTPResponse

-encode_json(self, response_data: GraphQLHTTPResponse) -> str
+def encode_json(self, data: object) -> str

 get_context